-Operating Expenses Unless otherwise waived or reimbursed by the Manager, each ETF other than HGRW will pay all of its operating expenses, including but not limited to: Management Fees; audit fees; trustee and custodial expenses; valuation, accounting and record keeping costs; legal expenses; permitted prospectus preparation and filing expenses; costs associated with delivering documents to Unitholders; costs associated with meetings of Unitholders; listing and annual stock exchange fees; index licensing fees, if applicable; CDS fees; bank related fees and interest charges; extraordinary expenses; Unitholder reports and servicing costs; registrar and transfer agent fees; costs of the IRC; income taxes; Sales Tax; brokerage expenses and commissions, prime brokerage expenses including costs of employing leverage, if applicable; withholding taxes and fees payable to service providers in connection with regulatory compliance and tax matters in foreign jurisdictions.
-The Manager pays all of the operating and administrative expenses incurred by HGRW.
-As a result, there will be no operating expenses payable directly by HGRW, or indirectly by the Unitholders of HGRW.
+Unless otherwise waived or reimbursed by the Manager, each ETF other than CNDX, USSX.U, EAFX.U, EMMX.U and QQQX.U will pay all of its operating expenses, including but not limited to: Management Fees; audit fees; trustee and custodial expenses; valuation, accounting and record keeping costs; legal expenses; permitted prospectus preparation and filing expenses; costs associated with delivering documents to Unitholders; costs associated with meetings of Unitholders; listing and annual stock exchange fees; index licensing fees, if applicable; CDS fees; bank related fees and interest charges; extraordinary expenses; Unitholder reports and servicing costs; registrar and transfer agent fees; costs of the IRC; income taxes; Sales Tax; brokerage expenses and commissions, prime brokerage expenses including costs of employing leverage, if applicable; withholding taxes and fees payable to service providers in connection with regulatory compliance and tax matters in foreign jurisdictions.

+The Manager will pay all the expenses of CNDX, USSX.U, EAFX.U, EMMX.U and QQQX.U other than Management Fees, any Sales Taxes on applicable Management Fees, and any brokerage expenses and commissions as may be applicable.
+As a result, CNDX, USSX.U, EAFX.U, EMMX.U and QQQX.U will not have any operating expenses other than Management Fees, any Sales Taxes on applicable Management Fees, and any brokerage expenses and commissions as may be applicable.

 Costs and expenses payable by the Manager, or an affiliate of the Manager include fees of a general administrative nature.
-Underlying Fund Fees See "Fees and Expenses".
-An ETF may, in accordance with its investment strategy and applicable Canadian securities legislation, invest in exchange traded funds, mutual funds or other public investment funds which may be managed by the Manager, its affiliates or independent fund managers.
-There are fees and expenses payable by these underlying funds in addition to the fees and expenses payable by an ETF.
-With respect to such investments, no management fees or incentive fees are payable by an ETF that, to a reasonable person, would duplicate a fee payable by such underlying fund for the same service.
-Further, no sales fees or redemption fees are payable by an ETF in relation to purchases or redemptions of the securities of the underlying funds in which it invests if these funds are managed by the Manager or an affiliate or associate of the Manager.
-Expenses of the Issue Apart from the initial organizational costs of an ETF, all expenses related to the issuance of Units of the ETF are borne by the ETF.

 See "Fees and Expenses".